 The Parent-child Interaction Therapy (PCIT) Program is an evidence-based treatment for young children between the ages of two through seven that teaches parents specialized, therapeutic parenting strategies to use with their children who display emotional and/or behavioral difficulties.

+PCIT is unique in that children and their parents are seen together in session.
 Before beginning treatment, the family attends an initial intake session where the therapist gathers information about the child’s history and the parents’ goals and concerns for their child.
 At the intake session, a baseline observational assessment of the parents’ skills is also conducted.

 Within the session itself, parents are coached to practice skills with the child.
 Our PCIT therapists observe the parents and the child from a special observation room with a one-way mirror, and use a “bug-in-the-ear” headset system to coach parents to apply specialized, therapeutic parenting skills as they play and interact with their child.
 PCIT Therapists at CBC often use a co-therapy model to facilitate training and provide additional support to families in treatment.
 Our PCIT team is currently providing Internet-based Telehealth PCIT.
 Research has found that Internet-based PCIT is just as (or even more effective) than clinic-provided PCIT, as the therapists can help you practice the skills in the comfort of your home!

 At the beginning of each PCIT session, the therapist checks in with parents about any stressors or barriers to homework practice.
 Parents also complete the same questionnaire about their child’s behavior each week, and this questionnaire is used to track their progress in treatment.
 At the end of each PCIT therapy session, the therapist and parent collaboratively decide which skills should be practiced at home in between sessions.